-Cloverbud Project Sampler: An overview of some of our most popular projects for 4-H Cloverbud clubs.
+First-Year 4-H Club Project Sampler: An overview of some of our most popular projects for first-year 4-H clubs.

-You need at least 5 young people ages 5-7 and adult leaders who are willing to help.
+You need at least 5 young people ages 8 to 12 or 13 to 19 and adult leaders who are willing to help.
 A Membership Specialist is available to meet with you to get you started, or you can attend one of our fall or winter recruitment nights.
 Check with the 4-H office for schedule.

 $7.00 per member, $14.00 maximum per household.
 This covers insurance, newsletter and other notices.
-Project material costs vary along with the interest of the members.
-Membership Specialists provide guidance to clubs to ensure that members have a rewarding, fun, educational experience.
+Project material cost vary along with the interest of the members.
+Membership Specialist provide guidance to clubs to ensure that members have a rewarding, fun, educational experience

 Whatever you choose for your child.
+4-H is not a “drop-off” program.
 A 4-H club is something you do with your child.
 Parents play an active role as project leaders.
 Clubs generally meet twice a month for about two hours each meeting.
-Children that want a broader experience can opt to be involved in a county wide or other level program.
+Children that want a broader experience can opt to be involved in a county wide or higher level program.

 Leader Orientation, project and resource training are offered by program staff several times a year.
 Trainings are localized around the county to give you easy access.
 In addition, the monthly newsletter provides information on subject matter, training dates and resources for your club